quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 See the [QCalendar Transitions](/developing/qcalendar-transitions) for more information.
 ## Hoverable and focusable

 The `hoverable` property allows each cell in a calendar to display a hovering effect.
-Sometimes this can be beneficial for the user, as well as giving your calendar a bit of pizzaz.
+Sometimes this can be beneficial for the user as well as giving your calendar a bit of pizzaz.
 It comes with overhead, so it is optional.

 The `focusable` property allows various cells within the calendar to have focus.
 This allows end-users to tab or shift-tab with navigation.

 The `focus-type` property works with the `focusable` property to determine what can have focus.
 This is an array of values.
-The values are: `day`, `date`, `weekday`, `interval` and `resource`.
+The values are: `day`, `date`, `weekday`, `interval`, and `resource`.

 ::: warning
 Not all `focus-type` values can be used with all calendars.
 For instance, `interval` won't work with QCalendarMonth and `day` won't work for interval-based calendars.